 Photo by Rob Felton

 Last month, I began a web-based summer course for consultants and members of family business, using the book, Your Mindful Compass.
 The course is limited to 6 people and meets four times, May- August.
 The first time was so interesting that I decided to summarize the ideas for a blog.
-Most of those who signed up for the course are involved in taking the navigating System course See http://navigatingsystemsdc.com/
+Most of those who signed up for the course are taking the Navigating System course.
+See http://navigatingsystemsdc.com/

-I asked each person to read 50 pages of the book and then presents a question about the book or Bowen Theory or anything of interest that seems to pertain.
-My question asks – is the book useful in enabling people to stay focused on managing self in the social system they live or work in?
-What follows is an overview of the meeting on May 29.
-2014
+I asked each person to read 50 pages of the book and then presents a question about the book or Bowen Theory or anything of interest.
+My question – is this book useful in figuring out how to manage self in social systems?

 There are four points on the mindful compass: